Cities 2024 – F-Stop Magazine

 Modern Postcards: The STATE of ALOHA

 Modern Postcards: the STATE of ALOHA was juried into Contemporary Photography in Hawai‘i 2024 show by David Ulrich, Alison Beste and Peter Shaindlin.
+Modern Postcards is a variation of work from of my ongoing project GREETINGS from The STATE of ALOHA.

 Artist Book: In The Beginning

-In the beginning…the earth was void and without form
+In the beginning…the earth was void and without form.

 These are the words that Leslie Gleim wrote for the artist book that we collaborated on for her first solo exhibit on Hawaiʻi Island.
 It was such a joy and honor to work with Leslie and her magnificent aerial images in the creation of this limited edition handmade accordion book.